Challenge & Goals

 Something very special about this part of the customer journey is that the app is barely used since the user's main touchpoint during a rental is the car.
-The app is mainly used for ending the trip and looking for support, but it isn’t kept open throughout the rental.
+Drivers mainly use the app for ending the trip and looking for support but it isn’t kept open throughout the rental.

-The next specialty was that it – although the project is referred to as Rental Screen – it is a collection of multiple screens.
+The next specialty was that even though the project is referred to as Rental Screen, it is actually a collection of multiple screens.
 Included were for example also the Help Screen as well as the rating at the end of a trip.

 The car2go design was actually one of my first projects when I joined the team as a working student in 2015.
 However, the product has gotten a lot more complex since then.
 New features were added such as different car types and security measures.
 The elements were only added onto the existing screen though and it never got the overhaul it needed.
 The redesign finally offered that opportunity.

-How might we optimise the in-app user experience for customers during a SHARE NOW rental?
+How might we optimize our customers‘ in-app experience during a SHARE NOW rental?

 Since the project covered a broad range of topics, we narrowed it down to 3 main goals:

 Provide more flexible and contextual information

 Throughout the project, I got massive help from Florent Gouëllo, a designer who had just joined the team.
 He guided both us as well as the responsible Product Owner through the design process and taught me a lot of things along the way which I've added to my toolbox since.